JCFalkenberg/Stitch/README.md

-# Stitch, a CoreData CloudKit sync library
+# Stitch, a CoreData to CloudKit sync library

-Stitch is a framework built to sync a CoreData store to CloudKit, with backwards compatibility to older OS's than CloudKit+CoreData.
+### Stitch is a framework built to sync a CoreData store to CloudKit, with backwards compatibility to older OS's than CloudKit+CoreData.

+## Warnings
 Stitch like it's namesake has some prickly parts to be aware of right off the bat.
-* It doesn't suport public databases.
+* It doesn't suport public CloudKit databases.
+* It doesn't support CloudKit shared private databases.
 * It doesn't support direct many to many relationships, but you can work around this by building a linking table entity.
 * It doesn't support batch oerations
 * It doesn't support the store version system
 * It doesn't support ordered relationships
+* Migrations involving renaming or changing properties, entities, or relationships
 * CloudKit containers created with Stitch won't be compatible with CloudKit+CoreData but will be backwards compatible with older OS's
 * You must handle iCloud account observation externally to Stitch.
 * When sync finishes, you must integrate those changes in to your UI.
 * Conflict resolution has been simplified to either server or local record wins.

-It was built primarily for my needs, and I haven't needed these, but I am not opposed to working in support for those that make sense/
+It was built primarily for my needs, and I haven't needed these, but I am not opposed to working in support for those that make sense

+## What does it do then?

+So after seeing that scary list of sharp points, what does Stitch have to offer?
+* Complete local cache, the store is fully usable offline, and changes will be queued for the next time the user connects to a network with the app open.
+* Assets/External Data can be downloaded separately from the text data, either on demand or just as a separate sync phase (for instance, you can implement a download all assets when on wifi)
+* Stitch supports both adding new entities and new fields to the database.
+Keep in mind that older versions of your app won't see the new properties until the user updates.
+Keep this in mind when designing your database.
+* It does support as best it can, *most* NSSQLiteStore features, as the default local backing store is an NSSQLiteStore
+* It does allow for other backing store types, although some may have some issues vs NSSQLiteStore
+* Syncing can happen automatically on save
+* Store sets up CloudKit database zone, and subscription automatically
+* Customizable CloudKit database identifier, zone and subscription names

 ## CoreData to CloudKit